selwynpolit/d9book/book/drush.md

 ### Example Drush alias file from Drush project

-You can view this on github at <https://github.com/drush-ops/drush/blob/master/examples/example.site.yml>
+You can view this on GitHub at <https://github.com/drush-ops/drush/blob/master/examples/example.site.yml>

 ```yaml
 #